KaleaPorter/cse15l-lab-reports/LabReport5.md

 Try looking at how you update your local variables and why having two lowest values differ from just having one.

 ### Student Reponse
 Thank you!
 I see that I assumed that there would only be one lowest value, and my test failed because there were two elements that were both equal to the minimum.
-Since I was dividing my sum by the length of the array - 1, I missed this edge case.
-To fix this, I created a count variable that would increment each time I added to the sum, then divided the sum by the count to avoid this issue.
+Since I was dividing my sum by `arr.length - 1`, I missed this edge case.
+To fix this, I created a `count` variable that would increment each time I added to the sum, then divided the sum by the `count` to avoid this issue.
 My tests ended up passing!
 ![Image](pass.png)